cpbirch/who-gets-what/README.md

 4. We want to accept orders for PPE equipment.
 5. We want to eventually and consistently confirm who is getting which box on which day.

+There are some interesting scenarios to solve.
+* Given more than 21 requests for PPE, what happens to allocations?
+* Adding a constraints: 21 Circle PPE can made each week, but only 12 Triangle PPE and 5 Square PPE.
+How are requests allocated fairly?
+* Pandemics spread around a globe causing the first affected to order all the PPE equipment.
+Now that more requestors are are asking for PPE, how can we allocate it fairly?
+Do we redistribute allocations automatically?

 ## Setup